Splitting Line Patterns in Free Groups: Introduction

-A multiword in $F$ is said to be \emph{geometric} if it can be represented by an embeded multicurve in the boundary of a handlebody with fundamental group $F$.
-A multiword is \emph{virtually geometric} if it becomes geometric upon lifting to a finite index subgroup of $F$.
+$\multiklass\subset \F$ is \emph{geometric} if it can be represented by an embedded multicurve in the boundary of a handlebody with fundamental group $\F$.

-Otal's main result in \cite{Ota92}, suitable reinterpreted, is that in the case that the \rjsj is trivial the multiword is geometric if and only if the decomposition space is planar.
-Furthermore, planarity of the decomposition space can be deduced from the Whitehead graph of the multiword.
+Otal's main result in \cite{Ota92}, suitably reinterpreted, is that in the case that the \rjsj is trivial, $\multiklass$ is geometric if and only if the corresponding decomposition space is planar.
+Furthermore, planarity of the decomposition space can be deduced from the Whitehead graph of $\multiklass$.